-- The first in, first out method (FIFO) – where you assume that the first items to enter the inventory are the first ones to be used.
+- The first in, first out method (FIFO) – where it is assumed that the first items to enter the inventory are the first ones to be used.

-- The last in, first out method (LIFO) – where you assume that the last items to enter the inventory are the first ones to be used.
+- The last in, first out method (LIFO) – where it is assumed that the last items to enter the inventory are the first ones to be used.

 Example of how to calculate inventory value with different inventory valuation methods

-Since a specific identification method isn’t widely used and is a customised method we will start with first in, first out (FIFO).
+Since there is no specific method that is widely used, we will start with first in, first out (FIFO).

 In this method of valuation, goods that are brought in at an earlier date are sold first as compared to goods that are brought in on a later date.
 In other words, the oldest inventory is cleared out and sold first.
-FIFO is a widely based valuation method for the simple reason that businesses prefer to sell products in the order of how they’ve been purchased so the flow of the inventory and business is kept intact.
+FIFO is a commonly used method since businesses prefer to sell products in the order of how they’ve been purchased.

 Kiran Enterprises bought 100 shirts on 10th August 2020 and another 150 shirts on 10th September 2020.